clojure-emacs/cider/README.md

 ### Discussion

-For questions, suggestions and support refer to our [official mailing list](https://groups.google.com/forum/#!forum/cider-emacs).
+For questions, suggestions and support refer to our [official mailing list](https://groups.google.com/forum/#!forum/cider-emacs) or the Freenode channel `#clojure-emacs`.
 Please, don't report issues there, as this makes them harder to track.

 ### Issues